insyri/rstrafes-mod-doc-draft/rules/allowed.md

 ## Turn Binds
 Turn bind scripts are allowed but are limited to one key press performing a single action or output (mouse movement).
 This is inclusive of keys which already have functions in game.

+## INTEGRATED Timescale
+There is an integrated command in the game, `/timescale`, as this does not save the user's time, it is there for practicing.
+Breaking this to save times is cheating.

 ## Creating Scripts
 Developing exploits and scripts for cheating on the games *alone* are not blacklistable, however *using* the cheats makes you qualified for a blacklist.
 Holding scripts and not using them is not blacklistable, however, unmoral in most cases. >:(